jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 3. Write the feature,
 4. Launch the test and see it pass.

-Then, we rince and repeat once our whole feature is finally done.
+Then, we rinse and repeat once our whole feature is finally done.
 Step 2 is really important.
-It is not rare indeed to write a test which always pass.
-Main example is writing a asynchronous test and to exit before waiting the end of it.
+It is not rare indeed to write a test which always passes.
+Main example is writing an asynchronous test and to exit before waiting for the end of it.
 Don't worry, we'll see an example later in this post.

 ### Writing Good Assertions

-Based on our above mock-up, we basically need four things on our page: an input with a submit button for the question part, and a text with a picture for the answer one.
+Based on our above mock-up, we basically need four things on our page: an input with a submit button for the question part and a text with a picture for the answer one.
 Let's write some assertions we need to prove our mock-up is correctly implemented.
 Here is our updated `App.test.js` file:

 ``` js
 it('should display a text input to fill question');